 Milan Cathedral in the Piazza del Duomo

-This cathedral, of course, is the most iconic in Milan.
+The Milan Cathedral, of course, is the most iconic attraction in Milan.
 Construction of this massive Gothic church spanned about 600 years – between 1386 and 1965.
 It’s the largest cathedral in Italy, and the fifth largest in the world.
 It’s dedicated to St. Mary of the Nativity.

 The main facade was under renovation between 2003 and 2009.
 As you can see, we visited right in the middle of the work!